billkendrick/firefighter/DEVELOPMENT.md

 Additionally, the darkest pixels from the image are extracted to be used as the firefighter's silhouette, and stored in a binary data file.
-It is used to create a set of Player/Missile Graphics (PMG) objects (aka "sprites") to add a 17th color to the splash screen.
+It is used to create a set of Player/Missile Graphics (PMG) objects (aka "sprites") that appear on the left side of the screen, and thus adding a 17th color to the splash screen.

 A tiny program acts as the splash screen, loading and displaying this picture.
 I take advantage of MyDOS's ability to chain multiple "autorun" programs (aka `AUTORUN.SYS` in Atari DOS) by having it load the splash first (`SPLASH.AR0`), followed by the game itself second (`FIREFITE.AR1`).